“But what is traditional Polish food like?”

 Well, in a word, heavy.
 Meat, bread and potatoes make up the bulk of Polish dishes, with a side of sauerkraut or pickled cucumber.
 Polish food is the kind of hearty comfort food that keeps you warm in the winter months, when your eyelashes have turned to ice and you can see your breath in front of you.

-Polish food is belly filling food.
+Some of the best Polish food is real belly filling food.
 It gets you ready for a long day of work and helps you sleep easily.
 That said, it would be inaccurate to say that traditional Polish cuisine is all about stodge.
-With generous helpings of butter, cream and various spices, as well as the Polish tendancy to stew everything, the flavours that you will encounter on a Polish plate are like no other.
+With generous helpings of butter, cream and various spices, as well as the Polish tendancy to stew everything, the rich flavours that you will encounter on a Polish plate are like no other.

-So, with that said, let’s take a look at my list of must-try traditional Polish foods!
+So, with that said, let’s take a look at my guide to Polish food!

 1. Befsztyk tatarski (beef tartare)